 This is a true oceanic Shark that roams the open ocean, this will naturally put it on a collision course with the Hawaiian islands, But it is not a shore fish so unless you are snorkeling miles out to sea you will not see a blue.
 And even if you did it would be no threat.

 Oceanic White Tips

 Of all the Sharks in Hawaii, the only one that is any type of threat is the Tiger.
 These will actually attack humans, although rarely on purpose.
-Most of concern to Surfers where attacks are mistaken identity.
+Mostly of concern to Surfers where attacks are mistaken identity.
 Like most sharks in Hawaii, you will only ever see a Tiger if you look for it, and even then you will be lucky!

-There are few locations and Dive spots where you Can see Hammerheads, we have been lucky enough to dive with schools of these off Molokai and it was incredible.
-They are no threat at all to humans and you are very unlikely to see on by accident, if you do, you are very lucky indeed.
+There are a few locations and Dive spots where you Can see Hammerheads, we have been lucky enough to dive with schools of these off Molokai and it was incredible.
+They are no threat at all to humans and you are very unlikely to see one by accident, if you do, you are very lucky indeed.